-- Establishing/implementing metrics & analytics**
+- Establishing/implementing metrics and analytics**

-- Making initial key hires
+- Making key hires

-- First paying customers
+- Securing first paying customers

 - Securing angel/seed money

-As to gaining your first paying customers, “there isn’t a hard and fast number, but you need enough users moving through so you can see whether people are sticking around and using your product or abandoning it,” says Morgan Brown.
+As to gaining your first paying customers, “There isn’t a hard-and-fast number, but you need enough users moving through so you can see whether people are sticking around and using your product or abandoning it,” says Morgan Brown.

-“Channel-product fit is all about using a process of channel discovery to find the highest yield and most efficient avenues for reaching your target customers,” says Bass.
+“Channel/product fit is all about using a process of channel discovery to find the highest yield and most efficient avenues for reaching your target customers,” says Bass.

 - Failing to identify the best customers/target audience for your product